BlockDevsUnited/l-earn/lessons/Lesson1.md

 ## Theory

 ### What is Ethereum
+Ethereum is open source software running on a decentralized network of computers.

-Ethereum is an open source, decentralized, blockchain based software platform.
-It has a native currency called "Ether", or "Eth"
+Ethereum has a native currency called "Ether", or "Eth"

-Ethereum consensus mechanism

-Smart Contracts

-ERC20 Token
+Ethereum maintains consensus across all the computers in it's network with Proof of Work (PoW).
+In the near future Ethereum will be moving to a Proof of Stake (PoS) mechanism.

+Smart contracts are small computer programs called smart contracts are replicated and processed on all the computers on the Ethereum network, without a central coordinator.
+Smart Contracts allow you to program contracts that can be automatically enforced by computer code.

+In addition to Ether, people can also create and use their own currencies on Ethereum.
+The most common form of currency is ERC20 tokens.
+ERC20 Tokens are smart contracts that fit the ERC20 standard.
+The ERC20 standard was created so that everyone could follow it and create tokens that behave the same way.

 ### Required Readings